 Star rating: 4.5/5

-As medium-capacity air-fryers go, this model from Tefal is impressively slimline with an attractive stainless steel body and brushed plastic base.
-It comes with a robust die-cast metal grill that slots easily into the basket and heats quickly, promising to give crisp results with 99% less added fat than other classic air-fryers on the market.
+As medium-capacity air fryers go, this model is impressively slimline with an attractive stainless-steel body and brushed plastic base.
+It comes with a robust die-cast metal grill that slots easily into the basket and heats quickly, promising crisp results with 99% less added fat than other classic air fryers on the market.

-Among the eight presets are chips, meat, fish, vegetables, nuggets, roast chicken, pizza, and desserts, plus manual air-fryer and grill options.
-The touchscreen was also a breeze to navigate and could easily be mastered without the manual.
-This goes someway to explaining why this air-fryer doesn’t come with printed instructions, though an online guide can be found via a QR code on the side of the box.
+Among the eight presets are chips, meat, fish, vegetables, nuggets, roast chicken, pizza, and desserts, plus manual air fryer and grill.
+The touchscreen was also easy to navigate and could be mastered without the manual.
+This goes someway to explaining why this air fryer doesn’t come with printed instructions, though an online guide can be found via a QR code on the box.

-We found the browning to be a little inconsistent when air-frying salmon and chicken breasts, and our aubergine – while flavoursome – lacked the restaurant-style grill marks we were hoping for.
+We found the browning to be inconsistent when air frying salmon and chicken breasts, and our aubergine – while flavoursome – lacked the restaurant-style grill marks we'd hoped for.
 We did achieve attractive grill marks when cooking halloumi, however, and our chips were perfectly sealed and crunchy.

 Cost to run for 10 minutes: 2.9p